cooperative-computing-lab/cctools/doc/man/md/makeflow_mpi_starter.md

 WorkQueue on the nodes allocated to it.
 It is intended as a simple, easy way for users to take advantage of MPI-based system while using Makeflow and WorkQueue.
 To use it, the user simply needs to call it as one would a regular MPI program.
-For the program to work, cctools needs to be configured with **--with-mpicc-path**.
+For the program to work, cctools needs to be configured with **--with-mpi-path**.

 ## OPTIONS
 When **makeflow_mpi_starter** is ran without arguments, it will attempt to execute the